-Mariah and Jamal are friends of mine from high school that got married the summer we graduated.
-Mariah embraced Jamal’s Islamic Somalian heritage by converting to Islam and adopting Somali culture as her own.
+Two friends of mine from high school got married the summer we graduated.
+The wife adopted her new husband’s Islamic Somalian heritage by converting to Islam and adopting Somali culture as her own.
 My fascination with religion and culture led me to many nights at their house reading the Quran and experimenting with Somali recipes back in 2007/2008.

-2017 is no different.
-Shortly after arriving in Chicago, Mariah had me over to cook Somali food with her.
-We made what her kids call “Daddy’s Dish” because it’s Jamal’s favorite.
+2017 is no different!
+Shortly after arriving in Chicago, they had me over to cook Somali food with them.
+We made what they kids call “Daddy’s Dish” because it’s my friend’s favorite.
 Makarooni Isku-Karis is a beef rib, shell pasta and fresh tomato sauce dish.
 The final touch of fresh jalapeño hot sauce sets it apart from any beef or pasta dish I’ve ever eaten.
 Good thing we made a lot because I had 3 helpings!

 We caught up at Fattoush, a Middle Eastern restaurant in the south suburbs.
 I ordered a lemon and mint smoothie called “Relax” and the Shawarma Plate complete with beef, grilled veggies, rice, falafel and pita bread.
 There were so many things on the menu I wanted to try, I will definitely be back!

 Earlier this year her travels caught my attention on Instagram.
 A picture of her in the Middle East prompted me to reach out to her.
-Ahlam’s mother in from Yemen and her father Somalia, I wanted to know if she was visiting family or traveling for fun.
-I told her about my extreme interest in visiting Iran, a country she has not been to either.
+Her mother in from Yemen and her father is from Somalia.
+I told her about my extreme interest in visiting the Middle East, especially Iran, a country she has not been to either.

-It turns out, what was supposed to be a short work trip turned into several months of exploring overseas!
-Ahlam went to the United Arab Emirates (Dubai and Abu Dhabi), Qatar, Bahrain, Oman, Turkey, Jordan, Kuwait, London, and Germany!
+I learned more about her travels over lunch.
+What was supposed to be a short work trip turned into several months of exploring overseas!
+She went to the United Arab Emirates (Dubai and Abu Dhabi), Qatar, Bahrain, Oman, Turkey, Jordan, Kuwait, London, and Germany!